Aalto-ESG/drl-scheduler-2024/README.md

 ``python experiment_runner``

+Running a smoke test with a small amount of training steps and shorter evaluations (does not produce good results, but is faster than running the full experiment):

+``python experiment_runner smoke_test=True``

 Depending on configuration, this will produce model checkpoints and evaluation results.

 Processed results are also saved as csv files in ``plotting/csv`` for easy plotting.